-MPH Concentration in Society, Population and Development
+MPH Concentration in Society, Behavior and Development

-The Society, Population and Development concentration prepares masters students to appreciate inter-related social-behavioral theories and contextual factors – globalization, development processes, and information technologies – that are needed to address complex, inter-related global health problems in the 21st century.
+The Society, Behavior and Development concentration prepares masters students to appreciate inter-related social-behavioral theories and contextual factors – globalization, development processes, and information technologies – that are needed to address complex, inter-related global health problems in the 21st century.
 These theories draw from numerous disciplines: sociology, anthropology, economics, history, political science, and geography; reflecting faculty research and training.
 Deeper understanding and applications of these theories lead us to the intersection of health with culture, gender, poverty, place, and power.
 Students in this focus area will be able to understand and apply social, behavioral, and developmental theories linking knowledge to individual health behaviors and other actions at the level of the household, community, and organization.

 The 45-credit hour MPH curriculum is designed to prepare students to improve the health of populations worldwide through strengthening health systems, building stronger communities and facilitating healthy behaviors in an increasingly globalized world.

 - Identify health disparities across population sub-groups and potential interventions at the intersection of health and social structures, culture, gender, poverty, place, and power.

 - Leverage and apply theories of social action, human behavior, and human development to facilitate a more thorough understanding of the links between health disparities and social structure.